-Every patient is different, so it’s difficult to say how long recovery will take exactly.
-But there are some indicators that help predict what it will be like for you.
+Every patient is different, so it’s difficult to say how long your recovery will take exactly.
+There are some indicators that help predict what it will be like for you.
 Among them are:

 - the number and location of implants,

 - quality of oral hygiene,

 - smoking habits,

 - how long the tooth was missing, and

 - whether bone grafting or sinus lifting were needed.